 - You can either toss the whole idli in podi masala or you can cut it into bite-sized cubes for this recipe.
 Also if the idlis are refrigerated, it will be easier to cut and toss them in the masala.
 Fresh idli will crumble when chopped.

-- I have used idli Podi (gun powder) to make masala, but you can also toss in peanut chutney powder for this recipe.
+- I have used idli podi (gun powder) to make masala, but you can also toss in peanut chutney powder for this recipe.

 - You can replace butter with ghee.
 Tawa idli's tastes best when prepared with ghee or butter.